paavanab/paavanab/README.md

 - 👋 Hi, I’m @paavanab
 - 👀 I’m interested in Deep learning, NLP & Computer Vision
 - 🌱 I’m currently learning Computer Vision
-- 💞️ I’m looking to collaborate on AV and ADAS projects.( always open to explore and work on new things)
+- 💞️ I’m  always open to explore and work on new things
-- I'm open for opportunities in NLP and Computer Vision.
+- I'm open for learning opportunities in People Analytics, NLP and Computer Vision.
 - 📫 How to reach me paavana1990@gmail.com

 <!---